How to Make Money Buying and Selling Websites

 Like any new project, before you get started there are certain things you need to determine – including how much time and money you can realistically invest.

-Buying a website comes with a degree of risk, since there is never a 100% guarantee that you’ll sell it for a profit.
-Therefore you need to be serious about how much money you can afford to invest and risk losing.
+Buying a website comes with a degree of risk, since there’s never a 100% guarantee that you’ll sell it for a profit.
+You need to be serious about how much money you can afford to invest and risk losing.

 It doesn’t matter how good a website seems when you make a purchase, never spend more money than you’re willing to lose.